PostgREST/postgrest-docs/docs/releases/latest.rst

     add primary key (id, user_id, permission_id);

 With this, PostgREST 10 will infer successfully a relationship between ``users`` and ``permissions``.

+If you want an alternative to the previous method or need a more customized relationship, you could use :ref:`computed_relationships` to get a similar result.

 Thanks
 ------